 The First Selectman, with the approval of the Board of Selectmen, may appoint and remove members to such advisory committees as the First Selectman may wish to establish to assist in carrying out the duties and responsibilities of his or her office.
-Such committees shall be subject to the provisions of Section 5-12[1] of this Charter and shall serve without compensation, and their authority shall be limited to assembling information and making recommendations, within the limits prescribed by the Board. [(12)]
+Such committees shall be subject to the provisions of Section 5-128 of this Charter and shall serve without compensation, and their authority shall be limited to assembling information and making recommendations, within the limits prescribed by the Board. [(12)]

-Editor's Note: See now Section 5-16.
 Section 8-5.
 Emergencies.